jniemann66/code-task/README.md

 Upon hitting the search button, a flight search typically takes around 6-7 seconds, and thus some reassurance needs to be provided to the user that the search is underway, and that results will soon be available.
 In order to achieve this, a "glowing button" effect is implemented on the search button, to indicate that it is active.

-(Additional animations may also contribute to providing good feedback to the user, such as a flying jet or similar - this is something to be considered as a future additon to the interface.)
+(Additional "loading" animations may also contribute to providing good feedback to the user, such as a flying jet or similar - this is something to be considered as a future additon to the interface.)

 The search results are subsequently displayed in a table, and the user has the opportunity to sort the results in various ways for a period of 5 minutes, after which the results are considered to have expired, triggering another search query to be sent to the server using the current search criteria and sort options.

+In addition to the date entered by the user, 4 additional dates are also shown in the results (+/- 2 days from the entered date).
+These can be viewed by selecting tabs.

 ![](flight-search/images/screenshots/OSX10.7-firefox48.PNG)
 *above: flight-search running on Firefox v48 on Macintosh OSX 10.7*